jdiejim/BYOB/README.md

 ## Versions

-##### Version 1
+##### V1

- Version 1 includes the dataset of total beta by industry sector and region.
+ Includes data of total beta by industry sector and region, industry names and region names.

 ***